We are a Reading School

 Cathedral has several reading initiatives to promote and encourage lifelong reading and learning.

 Books & Bagels - a casual, once-a-month club that meets during Flex to enjoy bagels, talk about good books, and enjoy fellowship with students and staff.
-October's selection was We Are WItnesses by Jacob Boas, chosen by Sally Bradshaw.
+March's selection is Murder on the Orient Express by Agatha Christie.
+Next meeting: Wednesday, March 18th during Flex Period.

 Battle of the Books is a reading team that meets throughout the year to read & discuss top YA titles, culminating in a county-wide competition among local high school teams.
 The event takes place at Central Library downtown in April.
 The titles for this year's competition are: The Hate You GIve by Angie Thomas, Born a Crime by Trevor Noah, Between the Lines by Nikki Grimes, Long Way Down by Jason Reynolds, Moxie by Jennifer Mathieu, One of Us is Lying by Karen McMannis, I Am Not Your Perfect Mexican Daughter by Erika Sanchez, and The 57 Bus by Dashka Slater.